 Of course, finding the satisfaction of enough for today is the essential belief upon which Postconsumers was founded.
 What is the satisfaction of enough?
 It’s the stress relief, peace and joy that comes when you realize that you have enough “stuff” for now.
 That line is different for all people, but once you realize where yours is, you’ll remove yourself from the rat race and the constant struggle to find identity through “things.”
 You’ll find fulfillment, relaxation and a sense of knowing who you are.
 Are you stress-shopping?
 Remind yourself that life is about satisfaction and that you’ll find yours somewhere other than the clearance sale bin!

-Did we miss a mantra to keep you stuff-free and stress free?
+Did we miss a mantra to keep you stress free?
 Tell us about it on the social media channels below.

 Photo Credit: Caribb via Flickr